Hilberry Gateway: Production Wing

-The 22800 ft2 Production Wing will house fully-equipped costume, scenic, lighting, and properties shops, a design studio, dressing rooms, and offices.
+The 22800 ft2 Production Wing houses fully-equipped costume, scenic, lighting, and properties shops, a design studio, dressing rooms, and offices.
 The Production Wing is located behind the proscenium theater's stage, with direct connections to the black box theater.
 The Production Wing replaces an offsite scenic and costume shop at 95 West Hancock St.

 Construction

 An integral part of the project was the relocation of the historic David Mackenzie House, the residence of the university's first president.
 The relocation was accomplished in 2019 over the course of three days, moving the house to another location on the same block.

 The newly constructed portions of the complex were built using precast concrete to accommodate the logistical challenges of building on the site.